gristlabs/grist-desktop/README.md

-It is also the quickest way to demonstrate to the skeptical that a Grist spreadsheet on a hosted service really is fully self-contained, and that you could download it, and work with it on your own hardware if you needed to.
+It is also the quickest way to demonstrate to the skeptical that a Grist spreadsheet on a hosted service really is fully self-contained, and that you could download it and work with it on your own hardware if you needed to.

 For hosting Grist spreadsheets on a server for use by a team,